Your Cart

 3. Emphasize fermented and probiotic foods

 What are superfoods for gut health?
-Look no further than probiotic foods and fermented foods, which contain live and active organisms that live in your GI tract and support absorption and elimination of waste.
+Look no further than probiotic foods, which contain live and active organisms that live in your GI tract and support absorption and elimination of waste.

 Probiotic foods that are easy to digest and eat regularly include: yogurt, kefir, sauerkraut, cultured veggies and kimchi.